svantroyen/slate/source/index.md

 # Authentication

-This section describes the authentication needed to be able to use the api
+This section describes the authentication needed to be able to use the API

 Proxyclick expects for the access token to be included in all API requests to the server in a header that looks like the following: